-10.6.4.2.1 10g 5-sulfosalicylic acid dissolved in 500ml 3% hydrogen peroxide.

-10.6.4.2.2 Add 3.7g sodium acetate and 1.0g leucocrystal violet.
+- 10.6.4.2.1 10g 5-sulfosalicylic acid dissolved in 500ml 3% hydrogen peroxide. - 10.6.4.2.2 Add 3.7g sodium acetate and 1.0g leucocrystal violet.
 Sir the mixture vigorously.

-- 10.6.5.1 Ensure that the evidence has a blood component by having presumptive blood testing performed. - 10.6.5.2 Determine if samples for biology should be taken prior to processing. - 10.6.5.3 Conduct control tests. - 10.6.5.4 Spray the impression using a fine mist sprayer.
-Items may also be soaked or the surface flooded with the solution. - 10.6.5.5 Development of dark purple impressions should occur in 30 seconds. - 10.6.5.6 Developed impressions are evaluated to determine their suitability for comparison. - 10.6.5.7 Impressions deemed to be of value are marked and may be photographed or lifted.
+- 10.6.5.1 Determine if samples for biology should be taken prior to processing. - 10.6.5.2 Conduct control tests. - 10.6.5.3 Spray the impression using a fine mist sprayer.
+Items may also be soaked or the surface flooded with the solution. - 10.6.5.4 Development of dark purple impressions should occur in 30 seconds. - 10.6.5.5 Developed impressions are evaluated to determine their suitability for comparison. - 10.6.5.6 Impressions deemed to be of value are marked and may be photographed or lifted.

-- 10.6.6.1 Shelf life of the working solution is approximately 3 months. - 10.6.6.2 Excess reagent shall be collected and placed in the hazardous waste container located in the fune hood.
+- 10.6.6.1 Shelf life of the working solution is approximately 3 months. - 10.6.6.2 Excess reagent shall be collected and placed in the hazardous waste container located in the fume hood.

-- 10.6.7.1 Testing of leucocrystal violet is performed each day prior to use. - 10.6.7.2 This test involves the making of a mark in blood on a slide and following the processing procedure. - 10.6.7.3 An analyst cannot proceed with the processing of the evidence until a control test bearing positive results (development of a purple mark) has been carried out and documented on the Reagent Preparation Log sheet or control tests work sheet. - 10.6.7.4 The area surrounding the intentionally deposited latent print shall serve as a negative control.
+- 10.6.7.1 Testing of leucocrystal violet is performed each day prior to use. - 10.6.7.2 This test involves the making of a mark in blood on a slide and following the processing procedure. - 10.6.7.3 An analyst cannot proceed with the processing of the evidence until a control test bearing positive results (development of a purple mark) has been carried out and documented on the Reagent Preparation Log sheet or control tests work sheet. - 10.6.7.4 The area surrounding the intentionally deposited mark shall serve as a negative control.